ggadwa/WSJS/readme.md

 a game requires a WSJS project, which is a directory inside the WSJS directory that contains the games code and assets.

-*WSJS_Demo* is a repository for a demonstration project; you can use this to learn about the engine or as a starting point for creating your own game.
+*WSJS_Demo* is a repository for a FPS (think DOOM) demonstration project; you can use this to learn about the engine or as a starting point for creating your own game.

+*WSJS_Demo_Kart* is a repository for a kart-based (think Mario Kart) demonstration project.

+*WSJS_Demo_Platformer* is a repository for a platform-based (think Super Mario World) demonstration project.

 *WSServer* is a repository for java based game server, communicating by websockets.
 It also contains a light http server as a convenient way to run a local copy of a WSJS project.
 See the project readme for